Rodeo 101

 When the calf reaches a certain distance from the chute, it trips a lever releasing the barrier on the roping box.
 When the barrier is released, the roper and his horse take off in hot pursuit.
 In a matter of seconds, the cowboy swings the rope over his head, launching it forward around the calf’s neck.
 The horse then slides to a halt, allowing the roper to dismount and run toward the calf.
 Reaching the calf, the roper quickly flips it over and begins to tie any three of the calf’s legs.
 Once the calf is tied, the roper throws his hands in the air, stopping the clock.

 A 10-second penalty is added if the horse and his rider break the barrier.
-In order for the roper’s time to be recorded, the calf must stay tied for an official three seconds, from the roper’s first step away from the tied calf.
+In order for the roper’s time to be recorded, the calf must stay tied for an official six seconds, from the time the roper remounts the horse.
 If the calf comes untied during this time, the team will receive a no-time.

 Bareback Riding